-Controlling grass-weeds before applying a post-emergence herbicide - such as Atlantis WG in winter wheat - cuts down dramatically the number of weeds that the post-emergence product has to deal with.
+Controlling grass-weeds before applying a post-emergence herbicide - such as Atlantis OD in winter wheat - cuts down dramatically the number of weeds that the post-emergence product has to deal with.
 This reduces the potential to select for resistant individuals.
 Liberator provides unrivalled pre-emergence control of grass-weeds and black-grass.

 We recommend that you apply Liberator pre-emergence, typically within 10 days of drilling.
 When treating pre-emergence, seed should be covered with a minimum of 32mm of settled soil.
 Good weed control depends on burying any trash or straw before, or during, seedbed preparation.
 Seedbeds must have a firm, fine tilth.

-If early spraying for black-grass and rye-grass in winter wheat has been delayed, tank-mix Liberator with Atlantis WG and biopower and apply in the autumn when black-grass is at the one to three-leaf stage.
+If early spraying for black-grass and rye-grass in winter wheat has been delayed, tank-mix Liberator with Atlantis OD and biopower and apply in the autumn when black-grass is at the one to three-leaf stage.

 For the treatment of bromes, it can be followed by Pacifica and biopower in the spring (after 1stFebruary), up to the early tillering of the brome.
 For winter barley, Liberator can also be used in a programme with a pinoxaden-based product in the early autumn.

 In situations where further residual control is required you may use ‘stacking’ - tank-mixing additional products including: